 This program offers school credits.
 Students must check with their school's clinical advisor regarding the number of units earned.
 During the school year, a minimum of 15 hours per week is required.
-Positions available include Legal, Paralegal, Investigator or Administrative Intern.
+Positions available include Legal, Paralegal, or Investigator Intern.

 The Legal Intern positions allow students to gain experience in researching issues; writing memoranda of findings, briefs, and motions; and observing federal court proceedings.
 Employment in this program is restricted to students enrolled in or recent graduates of a 3 or 4 year law school curriculum leading to a degree, and to persons who have been admitted to the State Bar of California within the past 12 months.
 Prefer second semester, second year day or third year evening students but will accept some first year day or second year evening students in the summer.
 To qualify for the position of Legal Intern during the school year, a person must have completed their first year at an accredited law school.